j2objc-contrib/j2objc-gradle/FAQ.md

 <img width="664" alt="Run Configuration" src="https://cloud.githubusercontent.com/assets/11729521/9024382/95a511a4-3881-11e5-8525-9e4256990614.png">

-At the command line, if you want to use the debug version of your android app, make sure you are running `./gradlew :android:assembleDebug` and not for example `./gradlew build`.
+At the command line, if you want to use the debug version of your Android app, make sure you are running `./gradlew :android:assembleDebug` and not for example `./gradlew build`.